Sergei Lashchenko: 2012

-He faced Hesdy Gerges at the K-1 World Grand Prix 2012 in Tokyo Final 16 on October 14, 2012.
+He faced Hesdy Gerges at the K-1 World Grand Prix 2012 in Tokyo final 16 on October 14, 2012.
 Lascenko was unable to land punches while Gerges battered him with low kicks, and lost via unanimous decision.

-He was scheduled to have his rubber match with Ismael Londt on November 10, 2012 in Craiova, Romania at the SuperKombat World Grand Prix 2012 Final Elimination, which is the quarter-finals of the SuperKombat World Grand Prix 2012.
+He was scheduled to have his rubber match with Ismael Londt on November 10, 2012, in Craiova, Romania at the SuperKombat World Grand Prix 2012 Final Elimination, which is the quarter-finals of the SuperKombat World Grand Prix 2012.
 However, he was forced to pull out of the bout due to injuries sustained in his fight with Gerges and replaced by Daniel Sam.
 Strangely enough, though, he was then added back to the card to fight Benjamin Adegbuyi, replacing Alexey Ignashov.
 He was floored twice by Adegbuyi in round one, causing the referee to stop the bout.

-He rematched Freddy Kemayo in a tournament reserve bout at the SuperKombat World Grand Prix 2012 Final in Bucharest, Romania on December 22, 2012 and lost via split decision after three rounds.
+He rematched Freddy Kemayo in a tournament reserve bout at the SuperKombat World Grand Prix 2012 Final in Bucharest, Romania on December 22, 2012, and lost via split decision after three rounds.

-He rematched Dževad Poturak in the reserve bout for the K-1 World Grand Prix 2012 Final in Zagreb, Croatia on March 15, 2013 and lost via unanimous decision.
+He rematched Dževad Poturak in the reserve bout for the K-1 World Grand Prix 2012 Final in Zagreb, Croatia on March 15, 2013, and lost via unanimous decision.

 He snapped a four-fight losing streak by taking a unanimous decision win over Tomasz Nowak at the K-1 World Grand Prix 2013 in Moldova - Light Heavyweight Tournament in Chișinău, Moldova on March 30, 2013.

 2013

-He was scheduled to fight Antonio Sousa on April 13, 2013 in the K-1 World Qualification - K-1 World MAX Elimination super fight but was pulled out because of K-1 financial problems.
+He was scheduled to fight Antonio Sousa on April 13, 2013, in the K-1 World Qualification - K-1 World MAX Elimination super fight but was pulled out because of K-1 financial problems.

 Death

-Lascenko was pronounced dead on April 8, 2015 at the Odessa Jewish Hospital in Ukraine after being shot multiple times.
-According to the Press Service of the Ministry of Interior of the Odessa Oblast, Lascenko was shot in the carotid artery in Odessa during the Deribasovskaya Street night shooting.
-According to initial information, the cause of quarrel was a woman and generated a conflict between Odessa citizens and a group of eight Caucasians.
+Lascenko was pronounced dead on April 8, 2015, at the Odesa Jewish Hospital in Ukraine after being shot multiple times.
+According to the Press Service of the Ministry of Interior of the Odesa Oblast, Lascenko was shot in the carotid artery in Odesa during the Deribasovskaya Street night shooting.
+According to initial information, the cause of quarrel was a woman and generated a conflict between Odesa citizens and a group of eight Caucasians.
 He was survived by a wife and an 11-month old child - Platon.